The call went out. And the foodies poured in.

 1 medium red onion, halved and sliced

-1 cup fiddlehead ferns (or asparagus cut in 1" pieces)
+1 cup fiddlehead ferns (or substitute asparagus or green beans cut in 1” pieces)

 1 Tbsp soy sauce

 1 tsp cider vinegar

 2 1/2 cups cooked beans (ideally, a mix of black, pinto and navy)